DigitalFabricationLab-NYIT-SoAD/resources/RobotLab/README.md

-# NYiT School of Architecture and Design Robotics Labs:
+# NYIT School of Architecture and Design Robotics Labs:

 We currently have two fully operational robotics labs on both campuses.
 Both labs cover interactive robotics and robotics fabrication.
 It is a research based facility.
 Please submit your robotics research proposal through the link below for evaluation and orientation schedules.